Gatsby-Lee/moon-rapi/cloudflare.rst

   ## create dns record with wildcard
   # @note: currently, the dns record can be removed only through Cloudflare dashboard
   # @note: the created dns entries can be seen only through Cloudflare dashboard
+  # @note: It will fail if the CNAME entry already exists.
   cloudflared tunnel route dns wowamazon-local *.wowamazon.party

   ## create route ip